 Tim Winton Award for Young Writers

 The Tim Winton Award is open to Western Australian school students in years one to twelve.
 Stories submitted must be an original piece of prose writing, no more than 2000 words in length.
-Entries must be the sole work of the entrant and is limited to one entry per person.
+Entries must be the sole work of the entrant.

 The award is judged by a panel of local authors, educators and librarians.
 Entries are judged individually in the following school year categories: